theHamdiz/MIG-ESP32/README.md

-Hamdiz Multi-ID Generator 🚀 (ESP32 Version)
+**Hamdiz Multi-ID Generator (MIG) 🚀 (ESP32 Version)**

+> **Disclaimer**: Kindly Note that this Documentation has been generated using a LLM!
+I only did this because I am too lazy to write it myself, but it's accurate.

-Welcome to Hamdiz Multi-ID Generator, a versatile and robust ID generation tool for the ESP32 platform.
+Welcome to Hamdiz Multi-ID Generator (MIG), a versatile and robust ID generation tool for the ESP32 platform.
 This project is designed to generate various types of unique IDs with advanced features such as streaming, customizable output destinations, and peripheral validation. 🎉

-⚙️ Prerequisites
+⚙️ **Prerequisites**

 Before using the Hamdiz Multi-ID Generator, ensure you have installed all necessary dependencies and configured your environment correctly:

-📚 Required Libraries:
+📚 **Required Libraries**:

 	1. Wire.h: For I2C communication (used for LCD validation or other I2C peripherals).
 	2. SD.h: For SD card operations.